Dairy Food Regulations

 Milk and Dairy Product Regulations

 The regulations for milk and dairy products are covered in Chapters 39, 57, and 59a of the Pennsylvania Code, under Title 7 - Agriculture.
-Regulations for raw milk permits and products are outlined the Raw Milk Guidance document of Milk Sanitation Program.
+Regulations for raw milk permits and products are outlined in the Raw Milk Guidance document of Milk Sanitation Program.
 Manufacturers of raw milk products should be aware that some state and federal regulations and resources for pasteurized products, such as the PMO, also apply to raw milk products, and, therefore, manufacturers should also be familiar with these regulations and documents.

 Chapter 59a - Milk Sanitation